Why are some applications declined?

 - the application is incomplete – applicants have not supplied all the information requested on the form

-- the donation isn’t needed – for example, where groups have significant unallocated funds in their accounts
+- the grant isn’t needed – for example, where groups have significant unallocated funds in their accounts

 - the project or service is unlikely to proceed – projects and services that are unlikely to go ahead within the next 12 months will usually not be funded.
 We’ll encourage you to apply again, closer to the time.

-- the project or service is outside policy – we allocate our donations according to our Donations Policy.
+- the project or service is outside policy – we allocate our grants according to our Grants Policy.
 For example, we don’t tend to donate towards projects or services that we consider to be the government’s responsibility.